 Q: I pay off my bill every month.
 I really want miles for travel.
 What card is best for that without blackout dates?

-A: I think it's time you looked at some upstart carriers who can help you earn free travel faster than your traditional travel rewards credit card offers.
+A: I think it's time you looked at some upstart carriers who can help you earn rewards for travel faster than your traditional travel rewards credit card offers.

 If you plan your travel a little more precisely, you can redeem your miles for airfare from a handful of discount airlines.
 You won't always have access to the same comprehensive route map as United, American Airlines, or US Airways.
 But, you will get to take off more often if you can funnel your routine expenses through these airline credit cards: